-

 - Appears singly or in loose groups.

-- Juvenile can be territorial.
+- Juveniles can be territorial.

 - Though coloration appears bright to humans, it is negligibly different from the color of coral at common depths.